touilleMan/godot-python/README.rst

 The project is under heavy refactoring to support Godot4 (which is totally incompatible with the current codebase).

-Developement is done on the `godot4-meson branch <https://github.com/touilleMan/godot-python/tree/godot4-meson>`_ until things start getting usable.
+Development is done on the `godot4-meson branch <https://github.com/touilleMan/godot-python/tree/godot4-meson>`_ until things start getting usable.